Locations:

 • If you were able to get immediate medical care.

 Radiation sickness is often fatal.
-The time to death decreases as the dose of radiation decreases.
+The time to death decreases as the dose of radiation increases.

 A note from Cleveland Clinic

 Radiation sickness is a life-threatening condition that happens after significant radiation exposure.
-While there’s nothing you can do to prevent it, there are steps you can take if you’ve been exposed after a radiological or nuclear emergency.
+While there’s usually nothing you can do to prevent it, there are steps you can take if you’ve been exposed after a radiological or nuclear event (radiological emergency sounds off).
 If possible, decontaminate yourself by removing your clothes and washing your body.
 Then, get medical care as soon as possible.

 Medically Reviewed